Meet the Board

 She/Her/Hers

-After graduating from the University of Arizona and spending 30+ years working as an HR Professional and Systems Integration Analyst in the Aerospace Industry, Claudia got the Activist Bug after attending the 2017 Women’s March in DC.
+After graduating from the University of Arizona and spending 30+ years working as an HR Professional and Systems Integration Analyst in the Aerospace Industry, Claudia got the activist bug after attending the 2017 Women’s March in DC.
 That led to becoming a Precinct Organizer in Brevard County, as well as a Field Organizer for candidates like Sanjay Patel (US Congress 8), Mel Martin (Florida Senate), Pam Dirschka (Florida House 50), and Alton Edmond (Brevard County Sheriff).
+Claudia was with the Brevard Dems when they won the “Golden Gavel” for most doors knocked in all of Florida.
 She was also the Chair of the Brevard Dems’ Technology Committee – a good fit for a geek!

 He/Him/His